yosbelms/cor/README.md

 ## Platform Compatibility

-Cor coroutines are based in generators, so, if you plan to use it you must take the following in consideration.

-When using Node.js or browsers without generator support, you must use [gnode](https://github.com/TooTallNate/gnode) and/or [regenerator](http://facebook.github.io/regenerator/).
+Coroutines are based in generators, so, if you plan to use concurrency features in old versions of Node.js or browsers without generator support, you must use [gnode](https://github.com/TooTallNate/gnode) and/or [regenerator](http://facebook.github.io/regenerator/).
+The following platforms are supported without 3rd party tools:

-### Server
+### Servers

 * Node.js 4+